chainguard-dev/edu/content/chainguard/chainguard-images/videos/java-images.md

 So let's see if I can get this right.

-docker run --rm -d --port 8080 to port 8080 on the host.
+`docker run --rm -d --port 8080`

+to port 8080 on the host.

 Image was called java-maven.

-So now hopefully if I do curl localhost://8080/hello I get "Hello world" back.
+So now hopefully if I do `curl localhost:8080/hello` I get "Hello world" back.

 So that's the application working.